vbookshelf/Digital-Humans-Resources/README.md

-# Virtual Humans - Papers and Resources
+# Digital Humans (Virtual Humans) - Papers and Resources
-A list of research papers and other resources relating to the creation of Ai powered virtual humans.
+A list of research papers and other resources relating to the creation of Ai powered digital humans.

 ## Terms